-Figure 7 shows the Q-Q plot for the data on subsystem 4 from the frameworks of data do not support the use of a t-test.
-For the sake of completeness, Figure 9 shows the Q-Q plot for the data on subsystem 5 from the frameworks of referential narrative.8 cause the reference line to budge from the rest of the data.
+Figure 7 shows the Q-Q plot for the data on subsystem 4 from the frameworks of referential narrative.
+Note that only two of the data points fall in the middle of the diagram; this comes about because these data have very few thematic Complements, resulting in the majority of the dots being at either 0 selections/100 instances of the system, reflecting 0 instances of +affected in that chapter, or at 100 selections/100 instances of the system, reflecting that all the choices-usually only one-were data do not support the use of a t-test.
+For the sake of completeness, Figure 9 shows the Q-Q plot for the data on subsystem 5 from the frameworks of referential narrative.8 Notice that the two instances where there were choices of +stative are not enough to even cause the reference line to budge from the rest of the data.
 The value of the correlation coefficient is even lower than the one for subsystem 4 (r=0.70).
 The histogram (Figure 10) shows one peak, but that peak is at an extreme, rather than the middle.
 The only other